sudansukhdeep/sudansukhdeep/README.md

-- 👋 Hi, I’m @sudansukhdeep
+- 👋 Hi, I’m Sukhdeep Sudan @sudansukhdeep
-- 👀 I’m interested in learning
-- 🌱 I’m currently learning Python & SQL
-- 📫 How to reach me sukhdeepsudan@gmail.com
+- 📢 Pronunciation: sook-deep / sue-daan
 - 😄 Pronouns: she/her
+- 👩🏻‍🎓 Graduated from Rider University with a dual major in **Global Supply Chain Management & Business Data Analytics**
+- 🌱 I’m currently interested in learning **Python & SQL**
+- 📫 How to reach me --> Email: sukhdeepsudan@gmail.com

 <!---
 sudansukhdeep/sudansukhdeep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.